ankanghosh/anveshak/docs/architecture-doc.md

    - Mitigation: Text chunks are limited to 500 words, and only a subset of the most relevant chunks are included in the context.

 2. **Embedding Model Accuracy**: No embedding model perfectly captures the semantics of spiritual texts.
-   - Mitigation: Use of a high-quality embedding model (E5-large-v2) and a similarity threshold to filter out less relevant results.
+   - Mitigation: Use of a high-quality embedding model (E5-large-v2) and retrieval of multiple passages to ensure coverage.

 3. **Resource Constraints**: Hugging Face Spaces has limited computational resources.
    - Mitigation: Forcing CPU usage for the embedding model, implementing aggressive caching, and optimizing memory usage.